Are You Using Social Media for Customer Services?

 8. Try a chatbot for common service requests

-Chatbots are an excellent thanks to offering basic social customer service 24/7.
+Chatbots are excellent thanks to offering basic social customer service 24/7.
 The always-on capability was the highest advantage of AI-powered chatbots during a survey of worldwide banking and insurance customers.

 Using Facebook for Customer Service